 Famouse Hats in Movies

 Fedora fashion is usually synonymous with Depression-era gangsters.
 The much-popularized real-life characters Al Capone, John Dillinger and Bugsy Malone lived up to their silver-screen incarnations of the quintessential mobster: the fedora, pinstriped suit and machine gun.
 Those who brought justice in the black and white films also favored the fedora.
 The hat is closely associated with Humphrey Bogart film characters such as bar owner Rick Blaine in "Casablanca" and private investigators Sam Spade in "The Big Sleep" and Philip Marlowe in "The Maltese Falcon."

 Fiction and Cartoon Characters

 Stephen King's character Bill McGovern in the novel "Insomnia" had his fedora stolen, leading to his untimely demise.
 Charles "Fat Charlie" Nancy in Neil Gaiman's novel "Anansi Boys" wore a green fedora hat, which he acquired from his dad.
-Colorful cartoon detective Dick Tracy wore a yellow one.
+Cartoon characters with hats often sport a fedora: colorful cartoon detective Dick Tracy wore a yellow one.
 Kids' favorite sleuths Carmen Sandiego and Inspector Gadget wore them.
 Mischievous Chip from Disney's "Chip 'n Dale Rescue Rangers" wore a fedora as his trademark.
 In the "Teenage Mutant Ninja Turtles" cartoon series, the boys would often wear fedoras and trench coats when going undercover.
 Even Snoopy's sibling, Spike, dons the famous hat.